kneyugn/the-scaffolder/README.md

 ```

 ## Todo
-- The scaffolded repo needs to remove the .angular and .dotnet workflow files.
 - We do not need to move over all workflow files when a template is created.
-Instead the "kneyugn/the-scaffolder" template could be optimized.
-It should only
+Instead the "kneyugn/the-scaffolder" template could be optimized to have only 1 workflow file.
+This workflow file, when executed, will pull down the matching workflow and commit this new file to the new repository.
+Then, we resume to send a repository_dispatch event to execute the final workflow.